LLNL/op/src/docs/sphinx/porting.rst

 Overview of core ``op`` abstractions
 ----------------------------------

-While `Core optimization abstractions <sphinx/core_abstractions.html>`_ covers details on the information specific abstractions contain, the following is a list of information/methods that is typically required by an ``ipopt`` optimizer.
+While `core optimization abstractions <sphinx/core_abstractions.html>`_ covers details on the information specific abstractions contain, the following is a list of information/methods that is typically required by an ``ipopt`` optimizer.
 Since ``ipopt`` is a serial optimizer, we can assume that the number of MPI ranks (``nranks = 1``).
 However the following is provided for generality.

 * Number of optimization rank-local variables on each MPI rank (or an optimization variable array)
 * The upper and lower bounds on the rank-local optimization variable array on each MPI rank